mongodb/docs/source/reference/glossary.rst

       provides the ability to build queries around multi-sided polygons on 2 dimensional coordinate systems.
 These queries use the :operator:`$within` operator and a sequence of points that define the corners of the polygon.
-MongoDB assumes that the first point is connected to the last.
+MongoDB assumes the connection between the first and last point.

    Circle
       MongoDB's :term:`geospatial` indexes and querying system
       provides the ability to build queries around circles on 2 dimensional coordinate systems.
 These queries use the :operator:`$circle` operator to define circle using the center and the radius of the circle.

    Box
       MongoDB's :term:`geospatial` indexes and querying system